Section outline

 -

-Horizontal soil moisture proofing in 1 layer of modified bituminous sheet will be installed.
+Horizontal damp proof course in 1 layer of modified bituminous membrane will be installed.

 -